Identify your core values and learn how to live by them to build greater happiness.

 Identify Your Values

-When you identify your values, you begin to design a life that is in better alignment with your true self.
-It’s important to remember that values are different for everyone—you are the only one who can identify your values.
+When you identify your values, you design a life that better aligns with your true self.
+It’s important to remember that values differ for everyone—you are the only one who can identify your values.

 Think about the list of values below.
 Write down any of the values that feel right for you.
-Add any other values you find that aren’t on the list too.
+Add any other values you find that aren’t on the list.

 Values List: